GNOME/simple-scan/README.md

 $ simple-scan --debug test
 ```

-Simple Scan works by using the [SANE API](http://sane-project.org/html/) to
+This app works by using the [SANE API](http://sane-project.org/html/) to
 capture images.
 It chooses the settings it thinks are appropriate for what you
 are trying to do.
 Drivers have many options and are of differring quality - it
-is useful to work out if any issues are caused by Simple Scan or the drivers.
+is useful to work out if any issues are caused by the app or the drivers.
 To
-rule out Simple Scan you can use the graphical tool (XSane) or the
+confirm it is a driver issue you can use the graphical tool (XSane) or the
 command line
 [scanimage](http://www.sane-project.org/man/scanimage.1.html) provided
 by the SANE project - these allow to to easily see and control all the